predix-ui/predix-ui/_pages/develop/vis/configure-toolbar.md

 ## Define a global toolbar driving several charts

-Scenario: have a single place that defines what interaction should be currently used on a set of charts.
+Scenario: have a single place that defines what interaction should be used on a set of charts.

-In this scenario we will use a px-vis-toolbar outside of the charts.
+In this scenario, we will use a `px-vis-toolbar` outside of the charts.
 This toolbar will define an `actionConfig` as well as a `toolbarSubConfig` which will be passed to each chart.
-The action config will define the interaction and the secondary toolbar will dictate what what secondary toolbar to show: for example when clicking the zoom main item on the global toolbar then it can pass down the set of zooming options to each chart so that each chart would be in zoom mode but the user can still independently choose which zooming options to use on each chart.
+The action config will define the interaction and the secondary toolbar will dictate which secondary toolbar to show.
+For example, when clicking the "zoom" main item on the global toolbar, it can pass down the set of zooming options to each chart, so that each chart will be in zoom mode but the user can still independently choose which zooming options to use on each chart.

 The external toolbar code is:

 ```html
 <px-vis-toolbar